 AI tools are best for individuals who want to test out ideas, create prototypes, or have a semi-functional MVP (minimum viable product) to show off for fundraising or finding a co-founder.
 They are extremely fast and cheap to get started with, and don’t require any experience to whip up a prototype.

 The downside of trying to code with an AI app generator is that building a business — not just a prototype — requires more than convenience.
-It also requires control, data security, and true accessibility: not a black box who sometimes does and sometimes doesn’t understand what you want.
+It also requires control, data security, and true accessibility: not a black box that sometimes does and sometimes doesn’t understand what you want.

 For example, this SaaS software developer tried using ChatGPT and Bolt to develop a SaaS app.
-He did it (in less than five hours!), but he also found several downsides:
+He did it (in less than five hours), but he also found several downsides:

-• AI tools couldn’t see or read his codebase, making iterations and updates difficult.
-If you don’t know how to read or understand the code the AI is generating, you’ll be stuck (because the AI often can’t see it either).
+- AI tools couldn’t see or read his codebase, making iterations and updates difficult.
+If you don’t know how to read or understand the code the AI is generating, you’ll be stuck — because the AI often can’t see it either.

 “All of this would cause me to burn through tokens costing me money, which got worse as the project got bigger.
 My experiment was beginning to turn into a bit of a casino where I was pulling the arm of a slot machine trying to get the coins to line up, or rather, squash the bug.
 Another $20.00 token reload please cashier.” — Stu Green